Preview Our 16 Latest Bond Picks

 2. Our bond recommendations often catapult these thinly traded bonds into the 10 most actively traded investment-grade and high-yield corporate bonds on our recommendation dates.

-3. The corporate bond market has typically done a good job absorbing the new BondSavvy-driven trades; however, for certain bonds, such as the one reviewed in Case Study 3, the bond price spiked 5 points following 45 customer buy orders totaling $1.3 million in face value.
+3. The corporate bond market has typically done a good job absorbing the new Bondsavvy-driven trades; however, for certain bonds, such as the one reviewed in Case Study 3, the bond price spiked 5 points following 45 customer buy orders totaling $1.3 million in face value.

 OVERVIEW OF BOND RECOMMENDATION CASE STUDIES

 The case studies covered in this fixed income blog post include the five bonds summarized in Figure 1, where we show the recommendation date, bond rating, and the corporate bond trading volume increases driven by our recommendations.
 Note that we are only revealing the identity of one of the bonds in the five case studies.
 We recently added a new sample edition of The Bondcast, and the Kirby 4.20% '28 bond (CUSIP 497266AC0) is in that webcast.
-Investors will need to subscribe to BondSavvy to learn all of our bond recommendations, including the other four below:
+Investors will need to subscribe to Bondsavvy to learn all of our bond recommendations, including the other four below:

 Figure 1: Summary of Our Five Case Studies